-Form CRS (Client Relationship Summary), April 23, 2024 Steward Partners Investment Solutions, LLC
+Form CRS (Client Relationship Summary), March 31, 2025 Steward Partners Investment Advisory, LLC

-Steward Partners Investment Solutions ("we," "our," or "SPIS") is a broker-dealer registered with the Securities and Exchange Commission ("SEC") and is a member of the Financial Industry Regulatory Authority ("FINRA") and the Securities Investor Protection Corporation ("SIPC").
-This document includes a brief summary of our brokerage relationship with you.
-SPIS is also an SEC-registered investment adviser.
-Our affiliate, Steward Partners Investment Advisory ("SPIA"), is a separate and distinct SEC-registered investment adviser.
-Depending on the nature of your relationship, you may receive investment advisory services from SPIS or SPIA, but not both.
-Our brokerage and investment advisory services and fees differ and it is important for you to understand these differences.
-Free and simple tools are available to research firms and financial professionals at Investor.gov/CRS, which also provides educational materials about broker/dealers, investment advisers, and investing.
+Steward Partners Investment Advisory, LLC ("we"," "our," or "SPIA") is registered with the Securities and Exchange Commission ("SEC") as an investment adviser.
+The summary below highlights the nature of the advisory relationship with our clients.
+SPIA is also affiliated with Steward Partners Investment Solutions, LLC ("SPIS"), a broker/dealer member FINRA/SIPC.
+Depending on the nature of your relationship, you may receive brokerage services from SPIS, as described in a separate client relationship summary on in the Regulatory Information & Disclosures section of our website www.stewardpartners.com.
+Brokerage and investment advisory services and fees differ and it is important for you to understand the differences.
+Free and simple tools are available to research firms and financial professionals at Investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing.